 Speak With a Washington DC Construction Accident Attorney for the Best Chance at a Successful Claim

-If you do get hurt while working on a construction site, it is essential that you are aware of what rights you have as an employee.
+If you do get hurt in ant DC construction accidents, it is essential that you are aware of what rights you have as an employee.
+Talk with an injury lawyer from Koonz, McKenney, Johnson & DePaolis L.L.P. today.
 Our Construction Accident Attorneys provide risk-free, no charge discussions of construction accidents so that employees injured while working can learn about their legal rights.
 Our firm also assists companies in developing procedures to put into place if an emergency does arise at construction sites.
-Talk with an injury lawyer from Koonz, McKenney, Johnson & DePaolis L.L.P. today.
-Our Washington DC personal injury lawyer represents clients with personal injuries in Washington, D.C., nearby Greenbelt, Maryland, in addition to Fairfax, Virginia.
+Our Washingtoconsn DC personal injury lawyer represents clients with personal injuries in Washington, D.C.